Accommodation | International

 There are more Daintree bed and breakfast options available, and we recommend the website Daintree-holidays.com.au for the widest choice in Daintree accommodation and tourist information you will find anywhere.

-jungle surfing and fourwheeldrive tours, while the Great Barrier
+surfing and fourwheeldrive tours, while the Great Barrier Reef Marine

-tours at Cape Tribulation, horse riding and crocodile spotting on
+at Cape Tribulation, horse riding and crocodile spotting on the Daintree

-and a hiking track up Mount Sorrow where you can go on your own
+hiking track up Mount Sorrow where you can go on your own and take some

 The tourguides are all locals who have a deep knowledge of the Daintree

-together in this ancient eco-system, and another bonus is that they
+in this ancient eco-system, and another bonus is that they are trained

 And as far as the snorkeling tours to the Great Barrier

-the reef, travelling Australia and bypassing the reef would be like
+travelling Australia and bypassing the reef would be like going in to

-where Great Barrier Reef tours are offered we recommend to do it
+Great Barrier Reef tours are offered we recommend to do it from Cape Tribulation.

 Researching and booking tours can be a hassle in some places but in the Daintree it is easy, via the website Daintree-holidays.com.au you can see in a few clicks what the availability of all the Daintree Tours is and book them online with instant confirmation !

-web and guide books rest assured that access to the Daintree is
+guide books rest assured that access to the Daintree is no problem.

-years now, and bridges were completed over creeks that used to rise
+now, and bridges were completed over creeks that used to rise in the wet

-only an hours drive from Cairns at Mossman Gorge.
-After that it
+an hours drive from Cairns at Mossman Gorge.
+After that it is another

-is another half hour to either Daintree Village or de Daintree River
+half hour to either Daintree Village or de Daintree River ferry.

 The Daintree river ferry operates continuously from 6 am till midnight

-up to the Daintree, north of Cairns the Cook Highway joins the coast
+the Daintree, north of Cairns the Cook Highway joins the coast and between

-and between here and Port Douglas it is a spectacular drive on a
+here and Port Douglas it is a spectacular drive on a nice sunny day.

 Vroomvroomvroom

-the other but you'll find it saves you a lot of time to simply type
+other but you'll find it saves you a lot of time to simply type in your

-in your car hire location and dates, and get presented with an overview
+car hire location and dates, and get presented with an overview where

-where you see all available cars next to their prices to compare
+you see all available cars next to their prices to compare on one page.

 |